-You’re building a new application that will run on AWS, or migrating an existing application to AWS.
-You’re convinced AWS is the right cloud platform and now it’s time to pick the right services to power your application.
+You’re building a new application or migrating an existing application to the cloud.
+If you’re considering AWS, you want to pick the right components to power your application.

-With more than 70 AWS services available today, how do you choose an AWS service with confidence?
+With more than 70 services available today, how do you choose an AWS service with confidence?
 How do you identify advantages and disadvantages of a particular AWS service?
-How do you know if a particular AWS service will support all the permission scenarios your application requires?
+How do you know if a particular service will support all the permission scenarios your application requires?
 How do you know it will integrate nicely with other applications running in a particular AWS region?
 Is a particular AWS service even available in your AWS region?
-Do you know how much will it cost you?
+Do you know how does AWS pricing work for this service?
 Will it handle your application’s failure scenarios and future growth?

 So let’s get started…